variani/wlm/README.md

 The `wlm` R package supports linear models, which are more complex than OLS, but the output is still that as returned by `lm`.
+That means you can use the formula interface, handy `print`, `coef`, `vcov` and other functions.
+Missing values are handled the best way possible, but it is better to provide clean data.

 See [Fitting linear mixed models for QTL mapping](https://kbroman.wordpress.com/2015/11/24/fitting-linear-mixed-models-for-qtl-mapping/) blog post by Karl Broman for examplanation of the eigen-decomposition trick possible for LMM1 model (1 random genetic + 1 random noise effects).